-Upland habitat exists further inland serves linkage between wetland habitats.
+Upland habitat that exists further inland serves as a linkage between aquatic habitats.
 Within the Subregion, these habitats include the Los Angeles Coastal Plain and the Santa Monica Mountains to the north.
-A majority of the coastal plain has been urbanized, which inhibits linkage between wetlands.
-The small portion of the Santa Monica Mountains in the northern portion of the Subregion are by contrast mostly open space mostly free of development, but impacted by invasive species and water quality issues.
-(RWQCB, 2011)
+A majority of the coastal plain has been urbanized, which inhibits linkage between aquatic habitats.
+The small portion of the Santa Monica Mountains in the northern portion of the Subregion are by contrast mostly open space and free of development, but impacted by invasive species and water quality issues.
+(RWQCB, 2011) PVPLC has developed preserves in upland areas, including the following: Agua Amarga, Three Sisters, Upper Filiorum, Portuguese Bend, and San Ramon.
+In addition, Rolling Hills Estates has established the Linden H. Chandler Preserve and the George F. Canyon Nature Preserve, and San Pedro has established the Fuel Depot managed area and the White Point Nature Preserve.